-- The projects must be of a nature that represents the engineering work undertaken by the learner illustrating the learner's ability to meet the outcomes as specified in section 1.7. relevant to the period of training registered WIL;
+The projects must be of a nature that represents the Operations Management work undertaken by the learner illustrating the learner's ability to meet the outcomes as specified in section 1.7. relevant to the period of training registered WIL.

-- Each report submitted should reflect the extent of the learner's contribution to the engineering process, such as conceptualisation, design, analysis, manufacturing, implementation etc.; and
+Each report submitted should reflect the extent of the learner's contribution to the engineering process, such as conceptualisation, design, analysis, manufacturing, implementation etc.; and

-- The report must be set out in a way that clearly shows how engineering knowledge was applied to the problem at hand.
+The report must be set out in a way that clearly shows how Operations Management knowledge was applied to the problem at hand.
 The following is a suggested guideline as to the structure of each report with the learner choosing the appropriate headings as applicable (Refer to Appendix D for a more detailed breakdown):

-- Objective / Scope;

-- Team members;
+- Objective / Scope; - $\circ$ Team members; $\circ$

-- Duration;

-- Methodology;

-- o Analysis;

-- Conclusion / Recommendation / Summary.
+Duration.